64. Who the Fuck is Hugh?

 We had a few more drinks back in the living room, watched some old 80s TV adverts on YouTube.
 Then he left.

 Didn’t like him poking around the bin cupboard like that.
 Went to look at the damage.
-Hole still there, staring into me.
+At the hole.
+It stared into me.
 Screaming.
-About the size of a pork pie.
+About the size of a decent pork pie.

 Kicked the bin away and pulled at the plaster till I could reach in and grab the hammer behind it.
 Still there.
 Still magnificent.
 Still feels powerful.